nmfs-fish-tools/Resources/CONTRIBUTING.md

 This section guides you through submitting a bug report for any toolbox tool.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

-Before creating bug reports, please check the issue list for the repository you are using, as you might find out that you don't need to create one.
-When you are creating a bug report, please include as many details as possible.

-> **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

 #### Before Submitting A Bug Report

 * **Check if it is related to version.** We recommend using `sessionInfo()` within your `R` console and submitting the results in your bug report.
 Also, please check your R version against the required R version in the DESCRIPTION file and update if needed to see if that fixes the issue.
 * **Perform a cursory search of issues** to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.
+If it has **and the issue is closed**, open a new issue and include a link to the original issue in the body of your new one.

 #### How Do I Submit A (Good) Bug Report?